Eva Woods Peiró

 Committee on College Life, Vassar College, 2004 – 2005

-Chair of Working Group, Cultivating Community Beyond Vassar’s Borders, Engaged Pluralism Initiative, 2017-18
+Chair of Working Group, Community Involvement: Bridging Local and Global Communities, Engaged Pluralism Initiative, 2017-19

 Search Committee for Library Head of Digital Scholarship and Technology Services, Spring 2016